Sportmix Premium Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 The Bottom Line

-Judging by its ingredients alone, Sportmix Premium Dog Food looks like a below-average kibble.
+Judging by its ingredients alone, Sportmix Premium Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Sportmix Premium Dog Food is a grain-based dry kibble using a moderate amount of generic meat and chicken by-product meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Sportmix Premium is a plant-based dog food using a moderate amount of chicken by-product or generic meat meals as its main sources of animal protein, thus earning the brand 2 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.